griffinpayne/whiskyhound/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

+## Upcoming
+I plan to incorporate Whisky Hammer into this too, but one thing at a time.

 ## License

 [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html)